kovacsv/VisualScriptEngineWeb/README.md

 emsdk activate mingw-4.6.2-32bit
 ```

-### 3. Generate the Visual Studio Project
+### 3. Generate the Visual Studio Project (Optional)

 You can create the project with CMake, and build it with Visual Studio.
+This step is optional.
+The Visual Studio project is useful if you would like to debug the functionalities, but it is not necessary for building the web application.

 ```
 mkdir Build